HealthPathways is an online manual used by clinicians to help make assessment, management, and specialist request decisions for over 550 conditions.

 - Queensland public specialist outpatient services when determining how quickly the patient should be seen (urgency category).

 CPCs aim to ensure:

 - Equitable assessment of patients regardless of where they live

 - Specialist outpatient appointments that are delivered in order of clinical urgency

-• Patients are ready for care at their first specialist outpatient appointment
+- Patients are ready for care at their first specialist outpatient appointment

 - Improved referral and communications processes between referrers and specialist outpatient services.
 CPC will assist, rather than replace, clinical judgement and decision-making.